MicrosoftDocs/memdocs/memdocs/intune/user-help/use-managed-apps-on-your-device-ios.md

 ![iOS app message - Untrusted Enterprise Developer](../fundamentals/media/end-user-company-portal-messages/end-user-company-portal-messages-01.png)

-For information about how to manually install and trust an enterprise app on your device, see [Install customer enterprise apps on iOS](https://support.apple.com/en-us/HT204460) on the Apple Support site.
+For information about how to manually install and trust an enterprise app on your device, see [Install custom enterprise apps on iOS](https://support.apple.com/en-us/HT204460) on the Apple Support site.

 ## Next steps